bullet-db/bullet-db.github.io/docs/index.md

 1. Request Processor - receives queries, adds metadata and sends it to the rest of the system
 2. Data Processor - converts the data from an stream and matches it against queries
-3. Combiner - combines results for different queries, perfoms final aggregations and returns results
+3. Combiner - combines results for different queries, performs final aggregations and returns results

 ## Web Service and UI